 "I wonder," Liz mused, "how a cactus would look as a Christmas tree?"

-John & Elizabeth Sherrill co-founded Chosen Books and worked for Guideposts magazine for many years.
-In the 1960s they wrote what became a classic on the Holy Spirit, They Speak With Other Tongues.
-They are the authors of Corrie ten Boom's The Hiding Place, David Wilkerson’s The Cross and the Switchblade and many other books.
-“Our Banana Tree Christmas” was an original article penned for Charisma by the couple.
+Prolific writers whose books have sold more than 50 million copies, John and Elizabeth Sherrill are founders of Chosen Books and worked for Guideposts magazine for many years.
+After meeting aboard a ship en route to Europe they married in Switzerland in 1947.
+They are the authors of Corrie ten Boom's The Hiding Place, Chuck Colson's Born Again and David Wilkerson's The Cross and the Switchblade.
+They also shared the authorship of the classic nonfiction book about the Holy Spirit, They Speak With Other Tongues.
+"Our Banana Tree Christmas" was an original article penned for Charisma by the couple.

 Get Spirit-filled content delivered right to your inbox!
 Click here to subscribe to our newsletter.

 Dr. Mark Rutland's

 National Institute of Christian Leadership (NICL)

 The NICL is one of the top leadership training programs in the U.S. taught by Dr. Mark Rutland.
 If you're the type of leader that likes to have total control over every aspect of your ministry and your future success, the NICL is right for you!

 FREE NICL MINI-COURSE - Enroll for 3-hours of training from Dr. Rutland's full leadership course.
 Experience the NICL and decide if this training is right for you and your team.Do you feel stuck?
 Do you feel like you’re not growing?
 Do you need help from an expert in leadership?
 There is no other leadership training like the NICL.
 Gain the leadership skills and confidence you need to lead your church, business or ministry.
 Get ready to accomplish all of your God-given dreams.
 CLICK HERE for NICL training dates and details.